shaerul/Homework-Submission/Week 16 Homework Penetration Testing 1/README.md

     This question is a bit confusing for me to distinguish between the expected answer for "DNS server" or "DNS name" of Fully Qualified Doman Name (FQDN) `demo.testfire.net`.

-    If it is asked for DNS Name of a FQDN `demo.testfire.net` then the obtained IP is,
+    If it is asked for an IP of "DNS Name" or FQDN `demo.testfire.net` then the answer would be,

     ```
     65.61.137.117